-Praise for Security Council statement linking climate and security in Africa09/02/2018 - by the Climate Centre
+Praise for Security Council statement linking climate and security in Africa

 The UN Security Council last week said it recognized the impact of climate change, ecological changes and other factors on West Africa and the Sahel region, including “drought, desertification, land degradation and food insecurity,” and called for strategies by governments and the UN to manage associated risks.